smussenden/data-journalism-19-spring/sessions/06/06-In-Class-Lab/06-Excel-Lab-02.md

 # Step 11: Submit your work

-Submit your edited Excel file and your notes file on the [ELMS page for this lab](https://umd.instructure.com/courses/1251920/assignments/4734555?module_item_id=9336699).
+Submit your edited Excel file and your notes file on the ELMS page linked above.